-12.9 Asset Registers

-- 12.9.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Chief Financial Officer concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year. - 12.9.2 The Foundation Trust shall maintain an Asset Register recording non-current assets to enable financial reporting in accordance with the requirements of International Financial Reporting Standards (IFRS).
-Guidance on the interpretations of the above is contained in the NHS Annual Reporting Manual (FT ARM) - 12.9.3 Additions to the non-current asset register must be clearly identified to an appropriate scheme manager and be validated by reference to: - (a) properly authorised and approved agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads; - (c) lease agreements in respect of assets held under a finance lease and capitalised.
+- 12.9 Asset Registers - 12.9.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Chief Financial Officer concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year. - 12.9.2 The Foundation Trust shall maintain an Asset Register recording non-current assets to enable financial reporting in accordance with the requirements of International Financial Reporting Standards (IFRS).
+Guidance on the interpretations of the above is contained in the Department of Health & Social Care Group Accounting Manual (DHSC GAM) and the FT Annual Reporting Manual (FT ARM). - 12.9.3 Additions to the non-current asset register must be clearly identified to an appropriate scheme manager and be validated by reference to: - (a) properly authorised and approved agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads; - (c) lease agreements in respect of assets held under a finance lease and capitalised.

-- 12.9.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 12.9.5 The Chief Financial Officer shall approve procedures for reconciling balances on non-current assets accounts in ledgers against balances on non-current asset registers. - 12.9.6 The value of each asset shall be accounted for as per International Financial reporting standards, Modern Equivalent Value as appropriate and the Foundation Trust Annual Reporting Manual (FT ARM) issued by Monitor. - 12.9.7 The Chief Financial Officer of the Foundation Trust shall calculate and pay capital charges as specified by the Department of Health.
+- 12.9.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 12.9.5 The Chief Financial Officer shall approve procedures for reconciling balances on noncurrent assets accounts in ledgers against balances on non-current asset registers. - 12.9.6 The value of each asset shall be accounted for as per International Financial Reporting Standards using Modern Equivalent Asset Values as appropriate, the Department of Health & Social Care Group Accounting Manual and the Foundation Trust Annual Reporting Manual (FT ARM) issued by NHS England. - 12.9.7 The Chief Financial Officer of the Foundation Trust shall calculate and pay capital charges as specified by the Department of Health & Social Care.